MaikeLenz/Optimising_Ultrafast_Laser_Processes/README_Optimisations.md

 - **parameter_bounds**.
 If None, default parameter bounds are used which are defined in optimisation_function.py.
 If true, the selected bounds are used instead.
 Parameter bounds shoud be passed as a dictionary with a string of the parameter name and a tuple of the lower and upper bounds.
 This is optional, the default is None.
 - **plotting**.
 This is a boolean.
 If true, the optimised spectrum will be plotted.
 This is optional, the default is true.
 - **wavel_bounds**.
 The wavelength bounds in m for optimisations where a certain wavelength window is to be filtered out.
 This is optional, the default is None.
+- **record_iterations**.
+This is a boolean.
+If true, the probed parameter values and output target value of the target function in each iteration will be saved.
+This is optional, the default is false.
+- **save_path**.
+If record_iterations is true, a filepath needs to be provided here to save the iteration data.

 Inside the Luna_BO function, a native target function is defined which will return the value to be optimised.
 This is essentially just the subtarget function that was selected but with the correct arguments.